Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Discussion

-The increase in degrees of freedom provided by the PADE paradigm combined with the interplay between the three metrics in~\eqref{eq:padeModel} also means that the hyperparameters have a significant impact on the optimal solution of the model, which can deviate significantly from the groundtruth.
-Thus, an automated study of several hyperparameters based on one quality metric is misleading and a reduction of the number of unknowns was required.
+The increase in degrees of freedom provided by the PADE paradigm combined with the interplay between the three terms in~\eqref{eq:padeModel} also means that the hyperparameters have a significant impact on the optimal solution of the model, which can deviate significantly from the groundtruth.
+Thus, an automated study of several hyperparameters based on one quality metric can be misleading and a reduction of the number of unknowns was required.
 We simplified the study by defining a phantom with only two level of concentrations: the background with a low value and the spots with a high value.
-Thus, the threshold in~\eqref{eq:omegaWeight} only needed to be able to distinguish these two.
-As for the value of the $\omega_i$, they were mostly applied to pixels inside the spots, due to the threshold and the initialization, and, as such, their impact is limited to a subset of pixels that should have similar number of counts.
-Even if the optimal $\omega$ was not directly the number of counts per pixels, this was compensated by $\gamma_1$ since it was calibrated to achieve the best model.
+Thus, the threshold in~\eqref{eq:omegaWeight} only needed to be able to distinguish these two activity levels.
+As for the value of the $\omega_i$, they were mostly applied to pixels inside the spots, due to the threshold and the initialization.
+Their impact was therefore limited to a subset of pixels that should have similar number of counts.
+Even if the optimal $\omega$ was not directly the number of counts per pixels, this was compensated by $\gamma_1$ since it was calibrated to achieve the best performance.